theosotr/fsmove-eval/README.md

 and the resource `Exec[Initialize MySQL DB]`
 (defined at line 20).
-These resources are conflicting on one file, but there is no dependency between them.
+These resources are conflicting on one file, and there is no dependency between them.
 Specifically,
 `File[/etc/mysql/my.cnf]` produces the file `/etc/mysql/my.cnf`,
 while `Exec[Initialize MySQL DB]` consumes the same file.